 Return to Photo Index Return to Clickable Map Return to Home Page

 near Zagora, Morocco

-Resort town of Agadir as seen through the eye of a camel - Agadir, Morocco
+Resort town of Agadir as seen through the eye of a camel -

-Tourists on their dune buggy - near Agadir, Morocco
+Tourists on their Moroccan dune buggy -

+Return to Photo Index Return to Clickable Map Return to Home Page